igormironchik/stock/README.md

 # Build

-Firts of all you need to build desktop part of the Stock, after it you can build mobile part, it's very important to build desktop part first.
+Firts of all you need to build desktop part of the `Stock`, after it you can build mobile part, it's very important to build desktop part first.

-To build desktop part use stock.pro in the root directory.
+To build desktop part use `CMakeLists.txt` in the root directory.

-To build mobile part use stock/mobile/mobile.pro
+To build mobile part use `src/mobile/CMakeLists.txt`

 # Screenshots